dynamoose/dynamoose/docs/api/Model.md

 You can use Model.batchGet to retrieve multiple items from DynamoDB.
 This method uses the `batchGetItem` DynamoDB API call to retrieve the object.

-`primaryKeys` can be an array of strings representing the hashKey/partition key and/or an array of objects containing the hashKey/partition key AND rangeKey/sort key.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 An array of Document instances will be the result of the promise or callback response.
 In the event no items can be found in DynamoDB this method will return an empty array.

 The array you receive back is a standard JavaScript array of objects.
 However, the array has some special properties with extra information about your scan operation that you can access.
 This does not prevent the ability do running loops or accessing the objects within the array.